igorkll/WinBox-Maker/README.md

 * winbox_temp/nvidia_drivers - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
 * winbox_temp/amd_drivers - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
 * winbox_temp/intel_drivers - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
+* winbox_temp/driver_installers - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
 * winbox_temp/packages - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
 * winbox_temp/iso_files - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
 * winbox_temp/vc_redist - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function